Play now!

 What are "Rogue Classes"?

-This refers to the group of classes of thief and ninja.
+This refers to the group of classes of thief and shadow.

 Rogues are melee, and characterised by their two defences, one being mildly enhanced due to counterbalance.
 Should there be no fighter in the group, it is the rogue who will be the next most likely to take the blows.
 Rogues have little magic ability, but their ability to recite scrolls ensures they are light on their feet.
 They are known to use stealth rather than a direct approach.